sungnga/react-revents/README.md

   - This will create a storage for our application

 **7. Displaying the images in PhotosTab**
-- Now that we're able to upload photos to firebaseStoge, firebase.auth, and Firestore, we want to create a new constant, a new action, and new reducer to store photos in Redux state
+- Now that we're able to upload photos to firebaseStoge, firebase.auth, and Firestore, we want to create a new constant, a new action, and new reducer to store photos in Redux store
 - In profileConstants.js file:
   - Create a new constant for LISTEN_TO_USER_PHOTOS
   - `export const LISTEN_TO_USER_PHOTOS = 'LISTEN_TO_USER_PHOTOS';`